1941-1942 Season with

 With Ken

-Carpenter, The Music Maids, Connie Boswell, Rise Stevens, William Frawley and
+Carpenter, The Music Maids, Connie Boswell, Jerry Lester, Rise Stevens, William Frawley and

 *You